JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/montecarlo_visual_loc.md

 **Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is done, how to launch a RoboticsBackend and how to access the exercises.

+## Frequency API

+* `import Frequency` - to import the Frequency library class.
+This class contains the tick function to regulate the execution rate.
+* `Frequency.tick(ideal_rate)` - regulates the execution rate to the number of Hz specified.
+Defaults to 20 Hz.

 ## Robot API

-* `from HAL import HAL` - to import the HAL library class.
-This class contains the functions that receive information from the webcam.
+* `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
+This class contains the functions that send and receive information to and from the Hardware (Gazebo).
-* `from GUI import GUI` - to import the GUI (Graphical User Interface) library class.
+* `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getImage()` - to get the image.
 * `HAL.setV()` - to set the linear speed.
 * `HAL.setW()` - to set the angular velocity.